ForgottenIce/CTGP-Cup-Layout-Editor/README.md

 # CTGP-Cup-Layout-Editor
-A website to create, import and edit CTGP cup layouts that can be exported and used in CTGP
+This is a tool to create, import and edit CTGP cup layouts that can then be exported and used in CTGP.
+To use the tool, [click here](https://forgottenice.github.io/CTGP-Cup-Layout-Editor)